-The California State University does not discriminate on the basis of gender, which includes sex and gender identity or expression, or sexual orientation in its education programs or activities.
+The California State University does not discriminate based on gender, which includes sex and gender identity or expression, or sexual orientation in its education programs or activities.
 Title IX of the Education Amendments of 1972, and certain other federal and state laws, prohibit discrimination on the basis of gender or sexual orientation in employment, as well as in all education programs and activities operated by the University (both on and off campus).
-The protection against discrimination on the basis of gender or sexual orientation includes sexual harassment, sexual misconduct, and gender based dating and domestic violence and stalking.
+The protection against discrimination on the basis of gender or sexual orientation in the basis of gender or sexual orientation and off campus).